International Book Club

 Gine Cornelia Pedersen debuted with this explosive novel, which won the prestigious Tarjei Vesaas First Book Award.
 Compared, in its home country of Norway, with a ‘punk rock single’, the unique lyrical style and frank description of life with mental health problems have come together to create one of the most exciting works of fiction from Scandinavia in recent years.

-Our last Book Club meeting was on Tuesday 4th August at 8pm (BST).
+Our last Book Club meeting was on Tuesday 4th August.
 We discussed Matsuda Aoko’s book, Where the Wild Ladies Are (Tilted Axis Press), translated from Japanese.
 The translator, Polly Barton, joined us for our discussion.

 Witty, inventive, and profound, Where the Wild Ladies Are is a contemporary feminist retelling of traditional ghost stories by one of Japan’s most exciting writers.
 It is the winner of an English PEN award.